matbesancon/hugo-site/content/workwithme/_index.md

 # Location(s)

 I am working in the [LIG](https://www.liglab.fr/en) laboratory in Grenoble and will look for students here.
+Send me a CV, description of your profile and interests, and if you already have it, transcript of records.

+See my [contact](/#contact) information to reach out.

-If you are in Berlin, I *can* take students in co-supervision with someone else in the [IOL](https://iol.zib.de) lab.
+If you are in Berlin, I *can* take students in co-supervision with someone else in the [IOL](https://iol.zib.de) lab of the Zuse Institute Berlin.
 See the [instructions](https://iol.zib.de/openings/) to apply.
 **I will be able to supervise a project only if there is a suitable co-supervisor available in Berlin.**
 A project in Berlin can in particular be suitable if you want to work on [SCIP](https://scipopt.org).